Michelangelo Tour in Florence

 It is precisely in Florence where Michelangelo took his first steps; a pupil in the workshop of the painter Ghirlandaio, the young artist soon showed particular attention to sculpture as evidenced by his early Florentine works.

-Our tour starts from the Accademia Gallery; in this museum which is among the most important in Florence, we will be able to contemplate one of the first great masterpieces: the David, the original one.
+Our tour starts from the Accademia Gallery, among the most important museums in Florence, where we will be able to contemplate the first great Michelangelo’s masterpiece: the David, the original one.

 The internal decorations of Casa Buonarroti